steber97/DistributedAlgorithms2019/README.md

 delivered.

-In order to speed up the search for messages that can be delivered, we implemented a graph data structure which allows faster look up for messages that can be delivered: the graph stores one node for every message received.
+In order to speed up the search for messages that can be delivered, we implemented a graph data structure which allows faster lookup for messages that can be delivered: the graph stores one node for every message received.
 Every time we receive a new message *m1*, we add one edge from each message *mi* that is a dependency for *m1* to *m1* itself.
-A counter `unmet_dependencies` stores the number of dependencies that the message is waiting for in order to be able to being delivered.
+A counter `unmet_dependencies` stores the number of dependencies that the message is waiting for in order to be able to be delivered.

-Every time we deliver a message *m2*, we follow all the edges starting from *m2*, and subtract 1 from the `unmet_dependencies` counter of every other node.
+Every time we deliver a message *m2*, we follow all the edges starting from *m2*, and subtract 1 to the `unmet_dependencies` counter of every neighbour node.
+Whenever any of the neighbour can be delivered (`unmet_dependencies == 0`) then recursively we can deliver it too.

+In this way, instead of keeping a long list of pending messages that has to be iterated over every time we receive a new message *m1*, we only inspect the messages that are influenced by the delivery of *m1*.
+The memory consumption is *O(m * p)*, where *m* is the number of messages and *p* the number of processes, as every node represents a message, and from every node there are at most p outgoing edges.